 Textual Studies and Digital Humanities

-Building on our strength in textual scholarship, Loyola's Department of English recently inaugurated an interdisciplinary program in Textual Studies, spearheaded by the distinguished scholar Peter Shillingsburg, our Martin J. Svaglic Chair in Textual Studies.
+Building on our strength in textual scholarship, Loyola's Department of English recently inaugurated an interdisciplinary program in Textual Studies.
 This initiative provides students with opportunities to participate in conferences and symposia with Loyola faculty and prominent visiting lecturers, to work with faculty on research projects, and to take new courses and perhaps pursue research of their own in this exciting interdisciplinary area.
 Beginning in Fall 2011, students will also be able to take courses in the new M.A. program in digital humanities.

 Scholarship in Textual Studies investigates original documents, whether manuscript, print, or electronic, and studies the processes of composition, revision, editing, printing, production, distribution, and reception.
 Interdisciplinary by its very nature, its activities are central to all periods of literary criticism, as well as to disciplines such as philosophy, history, music, theology, and media studies.
 Today it serves as the foundation of digital humanities--the study of digital texts and media and the application of computing to humanities research.

-Growing out of the department's initiative, a multidisciplinary Center for Textual Studies and Digital Humanities has been established in the College of Arts and Sciences, co-directed by Steven Jones (English) and George K. Thiruvathukal (Computer Science).
+Growing out of the department's initiative, a multidisciplinary Center for Textual Studies and Digital Humanities has been established in the College of Arts and Sciences, directed by Steven Jones (English).
 It sponsors research and special events, including symposia, lectures, and conferences.
 See the CTSDH website at http://www.ctsdh.luc.edu for research projects, news and announcements.

 Established with the support of a $50,000 start-up grant from the National Endowment for the Humanities and a $20,000 stimulation award from Loyola's Associate Provost for Research and Centers, the Center has recently received a $175,000 award from the National Endowment for the Humanities to complete the Woolf Online project, begun by the late Julia Briggs at De Montfort University’s Centre for Textual Scholarship in 2008.
 The new project is under the direction of Loyola English professors Pamela Caughie and Peter Shillingsburg with the assistance of Professor Mark Hussey (Pace University).
 The technical team consists of Professor George Thiruvathukal and Dr. Nicholas Heyward of Loyola’s Center.
 For more on this project, visit http://www.woolfonline.com/.